EMT Online Frequently Asked Questions

 If I have a criminal record, am I still eligible to take this course?

 The state of Utah has some criminal background restrictions on eligibility to certify as an EMT.
-As part of the certification process, you will be required to undergo a criminal background check and if you are found to have any charges on your record that are contained in Utah Admin.
+As part of the certification process, you will be required to undergo a criminal background check, and if you are found to have any charges on your record that are contained in Utah Admin.
 Code R426-5-3200, you will not be eligible for certification and licensure.
-However, regardless of whether you are eligible to certify, anyone is welcome to take our course just for the information, even if they do not plan on becoming certified.
+However, regardless of whether you are eligible to certify, anyone is welcome to take our course just for the information.

 What is the testing process like for EMT?